Does both good and bad come from Hashem?

-We need to question why the verse contains so many words, because it should have just said “but there you will not come”.
-Why do we need [the words] “to the land which I am giving to the Children of Israel”, something which we would automatically know.
+Why does the verse contains so many words – it should have just said “but there you will not come”.
+Why do we need the words “to the land which I am giving to the Children of Israel”, something which we would automatically know.

 We can answer according to what is written in a Midrash, that the reason why Moshe was not allowed to enter the land was because if he did so the Beis Hamikdash would not have been destroyed (because he would have annulled the inclination for idol worship – one of the contributing factors which led to the destruction of the Beis Hamikdash), and thus Yisrael would have been wiped out, G-d forbid, (when they committed other grevious sins, since Hashem woud have been unable to destroy the Beis Hamikdash as a substitute for their destruction).

 This is what our verse is saying: That which I say to you “but there you will not come”, do not think that it is because you yourself are not fitting to enter the Land of Israel, but rather it is because it is “the land which I am giving to the Children of Israel”, and if you come there the Beis Hamikdash will not be destroyed, and this will result in a loss for them.
 Therefore you must die here, and merely see the land.